 Share your creations

-- ½ cup unsweetened shredded coconut + plus extra for top (about 2 tablespoons)
+- 1/2 cup unsweetened shredded coconut + extra to decorate (about 2 tablespoons)

 - 1 ripe banana, mashed

 - 2 tablespoons creamy sunflower or pumpkin seed butter

 - 1 tablespoon maple syrup or raw honey (optional)

 - 1/4 teaspoon cinnamon

 - 1/8 teaspoon organic vanilla bean powder (or 1 teaspoon pure vanilla extract)

 - 1/8 teaspoon nutmeg